domapic/domapic-base/README.md

 		* params - Request parameters. `params.path` and `params.query`.
 		* body - Request body
 		* res - Allows to set custom headers and statusCode to response.
 Examples: `res.status(201)`, `res.header('location', '/api/books/new-book')`
+		* userData - If user is "loged", here will be received the userData returned by the correspondant authentication method `verify` handler.
 	* Returns:
 		* Can return a Promise.
 If rejected, the error will be mapped to a correspondant html error.
 If resolved, the resolved value will be returned as response body.
 		* If returns a value, the value will be returned as response body.
 		* If throws an error, the error will be mapped to a correspondant html error.
 * `parse` - Parse parameters from request.
 	* It must be an object, with first level keys as request object where the parameter will be found, and second level keys as parameter name to be parsed.
 The `parser` function will receive the original value of the parameter as argument, and should return the parsed value.
 	* Useful, for example, to convert numeric values from request params or query strings, that are received as strings, to real numbers.
 * `auth` - If authentication is enabled for the api resource, this method will be executed to check if the user has enough permissions.
 Can be a function, or a string that defines which authorization role function has to be executed.
 If this method is not defined, the api resource will be available for all authenticated users.
 Read [Authentication](#authentication) for further info.
 	* Arguments:
 		* userData - The decoded data about the user that is making the request.
-Usually should contain user name, or even user role (Depending of the authentication method and implementation).
+		* params - Request parameters. `params.path` and `params.query`.
+		* body - Request body
 	* Returns:
 		* Promise.resolve, or `true` to validate the user.
 		* Any other returned value will result in a "Forbidden" response.